-- advise in sample preparation by providing state-of-the-art protocols for cell preparation from mouse and human tissues and cell staining
+- Advice in sample preparation by providing state-of-the-art protocols for cell preparation from mouse and human tissues, and cell staining

-- access to antibodies to allow for proper compensation and control of staining specificity
+- Access to antibodies and other reagents to allow pre-sort enrichment of target cells, proper compensation, viability staining and control of staining specificity

-Who can use the service offered by FCF?
+Who can use the services offered by FCF?

 In the first instance, FCF is open to all members of the medical faculty of RWTH Aachen.
 Depending on utilised capacity scientists from other research institutes are also welcome to use our services.

 How can you benefit from the services of the FCF?

 Flow Cytometry is the gold-standard technology for purification and analysis of cells with complex phenotypes and facilitates research in all priority fields of the medical faculty.
 Technical advances in flow cytometry have set the ground for breakthrough discoveries in cell biology, immunology, molecular medicine and translational medicine.

 The complexity of FACS technology creates hurdles for the individual scientist to make full use of Flow Cytometry.
 The FCF enables use of flow cytometry across disciplines and allows for the purification of highly defined cell populations.

 FCF enables the use of flow cytometry-based working techniques across the boundaries of individual research disciplines on state-of-the-art and excellently maintained equipment.

 Material of safety level S1 can be sorted and analyzed in the FCF.
 Potentially infectious human primary cells and materials that fall under safety level S2 can also be sorted and analyzed under safety level S2 as a service.